kimjoar/ttm4137/Sammendrag.md

 Tre moduser:

 * RLC-transparent.
 Ny nøkkelstrøm på 10ms trengs for hver fysiske ramme.
 * Unacknowledged RLC.
 Ny nøkkelstrøm kreves for hver PDU.
+(RLC data blocks that have not been correctly decoded are not retransmitted by the sending entity.)
 * Acknowledged RLC.
 Ny nøkkelstrøm for hver PDU.
+(The RLC ensures the selective retransmission of RLC data blocks that have not been correctly decoded by the receiver.)

 (RLC = Radio Link Control)